treadwelllane/lua-santoku-tsetlin/doc/l-sth.md

-documents and their associated author/category nodes or between documents sharing authors/categories themselves) results in exponentially higher similarity scores than feature overlap strictly in higher ranks (e.g. between documents sharing only visible (e.g. text ngram) features).
+documents and their associated author/category nodes or between documents sharing authors/categories themselves) results in exponentially higher similarity scores than feature overlap strictly in higher ranks (e.g. between documents sharing only text ngram features).
 This exponential decay pairs naturally with the log-space mapping in reconstruction error (described below), ensuring supervision shapes the manifold structure hierarchically.